udacity/CarND-LaneLines-P1/writeup_template.md

 ### 2. Identify potential shortcomings with your current pipeline

-One potential shortcoming would be what would happen when ...
+One potential shortcoming would be what would happen:

-Another shortcoming could be ...
+1. Current program cane be optimized to process the images faster.

+2. Also, It has not been tested for high resoltion image files, grayscale images.

 ### 3. Suggest possible improvements to your pipeline

-A possible improvement would be to ...
+Although the pipeline performs better on the SolddWhiteRight.mp4 and Solidyellowlefe.mp4 videos, it does seem to fail on the challeges.mp4 where the lane involves curving with some jiggling.
+The algorithms can be tweeked to handle these by tweeking draw_line functons.

+Another improvement could be to see explore the ways if there is any jittering or movement in the camera recording in the curvings.

-Another potential improvement could be to ...
+Another potential improvement could be to handle all the color linings besides yellow and white.